kanjieater/SubPlz/readme.md

 I've heard of people using https://github.com/yermak/AudioBookConverter

 Personally, I use the docker image for [`m4b-tool`](https://github.com/sandreas/m4b-tool#installation).
-Trust me, you want the improved codec's that are included in the docker image.
-I tested both and noticed a huge drop in sound quality without them.
+If you go down this route, make sure you use the docker version of m4b-tool as the improved codecs are included in it.
+I tested m4b-tool without the docker image and noticed a huge drop in sound quality without them.
 When lossy formats like mp3 are transcoded they lose quality so it's important to use the docker image to retain the best quality.
+I use the `helpers/merge2.sh` to merge audiobooks together in batch with this method.

 Alternatively you could use ChatGPT to help you combine them.
 Something like this:
 ```